EricLauber/airgradient_mqtt/docs/index.md

 This is an Arduino software implementation for the AirGradient DIY Air Quality Sensor Pro, PCB version 4.2.
 I have paused development for this project.

 I created this fork of [AirGradient's Arduino code](https://github.com/airgradienthq/arduino) prior to their implementation of MQTT and local web server support.
 My intention was to add that functionality while also bringing in other software development best practices such as automated testing and Continuous Integration and patterns like SOLID.
-[Click here for detailed documentation about the implementation](https://ericlauber.github.io/airgradient_mqtt/).

 The previous base configuration for an AirGradient product is for it to log data to AirGradient's servers.
 This sketch augments that functionality with MQTT capabilities to log data to a server of your choice.